 Comment: Addressed, though not required.
-EPA New England thinks that ME DEP has done an admirable job in developing and targeting BMPs to achieve the TMDL.
+EPA New England thinks that ME DEP has done an admirable job targeting BMPs to implement the necessary TMDL reductions.

 10. Reasonable Assurances

 EPA guidance calls for reasonable assurances when TMDLs are developed for waters impaired by both point and nonpoint sources.
 In a water impaired by both point and nonpoint sources, where a point source is given a less stringent wasteload allocation based on an assumption that nonpoint source load reductions will occur, reasonable assurance that the nonpoint source reductions will happen must be explained in order for the TMDL to be approvable.
 This information is necessary for EPA to determine that the load and wasteload allocations will achieve water quality standards.